Skip to content

 }

-Braze’s agents guidance outlines how Braze users can create AI Agents.
-By inserting an AI Agent step into a Canvas triggered by Fullstory, and including the Canvas Context step outlined above, users can feed their AI Agent Fullstory’s session summary data, for a wide range of purposes.
+By creating an Agent step in a Canvas triggered by Fullstory, and including the Context step outlined above, you can reference Fullstory’s session summary data in the agent.

-In this example, we use this data to allow the AI Agent to generate appropriate message copy for use in a content card, which can encourage the user to return to their abandoned basket.
+In this example, you use this data to allow the Braze agent to generate appropriate message copy for use in a Content Card, which can encourage the user to return to their abandoned basket.

-Screenshot of Braze Agent Context creator with the prompt
+Screenshot of the Braze Agent Context creator with the prompt

 Use the same name for the Context Liquid tag created in this step as the context Liquid tag used in the AI Agent step created earlier.

-The prompt required for your use case varies, but for our best practices for creating effective agent prompts, see Writing Instructions in Creating Agents.
+The prompt required for your use case varies.
+For best practices on creating effective agent prompts, see Writing Instructions.

 Screenshot of Braze Agent Context Canvas step with the prompt